 Winter – November to February

-• You may need both sandals and closed-toe shoes for the shoulder seasons.
+- Pack both sandals and closed-toe shoes for versatility during these seasons.

-Consider practical luggage for a trip to Morocco.
+Consider practical luggage for your packing list for Morocco.
 When we say practical, we mean easy to manoeuvre and carry.
 If you are planning to visit Marrakech or Fez, for example, one of the great experiences of these cities is staying in a riad in the Medina.
 As you can’t get cars into the medina’s, you must carry your luggage to your accommodation.

 The streets of the medinas are very uneven.
 Fez, in particular, can be quite challenging with bags, often with stairs and narrow uphill streets.
 Some accommodation will send someone with a cart to meet you, but this is not always the case.
 The roads are also filthy, often with donkey droppings, so you don’t want to ruin a good suitcase either.